NVIDIA/NeMo/docs/source/nlp/text_normalization/wfst/intro.rst

 .. warning::

-    *TN/ITN is transitioning from [NVIDIA/NeMo](https://github.com/NVIDIA/NeMo) repository to a standalone [NVIDIA/NeMo-text-processing](https://github.com/NVIDIA/NeMo-text-processing) repository.
+    *TN/ITN transitioned from [NVIDIA/NeMo](https://github.com/NVIDIA/NeMo) repository to a standalone [NVIDIA/NeMo-text-processing](https://github.com/NVIDIA/NeMo-text-processing) repository.
 All updates and discussions/issues should go to the new repository.*

 WFST-based TN/ITN: